dgerrells/advent-of-code/src/day10/readme.md

 Ok, lets try this idea out.
 First write a basic unit test :D

 I can see some generative testing potential here which we may revisit later.

+## Implementation

+I got to implementing everything and so far so good.
+First little test is being passed without the lambda part.
+I have not put in running an optional lambda yet but am going to commit with the first set of tests passing.